 The chances of your business being inspected by HM Revenue & Customs (HMRC) have risen considerably.
-The coalition Government allocated £900 million to target tax evasion and fraud in its October 2010 spending review, in a bid to fill a £7 billion black hole in public finances
+The coalition Government allocated £900 million to target tax evasion and fraud in when it first came into power in 2010, in a bid to fill a £7 billion black hole in public finances

-Large businesses will be scrutinised more carefully and private debt collectors will be called in to help recover lost revenue.
-It’s all part of the Government’s new commitment to fairness.
+Large businesses are being scrutinised more carefully and private debt collectors will be called in to help recover lost revenue.
+It's all part of the Government's new commitment to fairness.
 But what does this mean for small businesses?
 Should they worry about the possibility of facing a tax inspection?

 "Anybody running a business needs to be concerned," says Nicholas Parkes, an ex-tax inspector turned tax information provider.
 "In the Revenue, we always believed you could pick up any file and find something."

 What triggers a tax inspection?